ISO 9001:2015 and EN ISO 13485:2016 certification

-The entire AO Research Institute Davos is certified according to ISO 9001:2008.
-We have good reason to be proud!
-The Institute is one of the very few academic research organizations which has achieved certification.
+The entire AO Research Institute Davos (ARI) is certified according to ISO 9001:2015 and we have good reason to be proud of this.
+ARI is one of very few academic research organizations to have achieved this certification.

-Additionally, the focus fields Biomechanical Research & Development and Concept Development are certified as medical device manufacturer (PDF, 82 KB ) according to EN ISO 13485:2012, which demands a much higher level of documentation and traceability.
+Additionally, the biomechanical services and concept development focus fields are certified according to EN ISO 13485:2016, which demands a much higher level of documentation and traceability.

-High quality work is important for successful research.
-The AO Research Institute Davos (ARI) is working hard to ensure high quality in our research projects.
-Therefore, we are very proud that we received the official Statement of GLP Compliance from the Federal Office of Public Health, of the Swiss Confederation through Swissmedic (Swiss Agency for Therapeutic products) together representing the Swiss GLP monitoring authorities this week.
-The ARI is one of only two academic institutes certified for GLP in Switzerland.
+High-quality work is important for successful research.
+ARI works hard to ensure the highest quality in all our research projects.
+Therefore, we are very proud that we received the official Statement of GLP Compliance from the Federal Office of Public Health, of the Swiss Confederation through Swissmedic (Swiss Agency for Therapeutic products) together representing the Swiss GLP monitoring authorities in October 2018.
+ARI is one of only two academic institutes certified for GLP in Switzerland.

-All these accreditations demonstrate ARI's commitment in fulfilling the highest standards in research.
+These accreditations demonstrate ARI's commitment to fulfilling the highest standards in research.

-GLP is an internationally recognized quality system concerned with the organizational process and conditions under which non-clinical health and environmental safety studies are planned, performed, monitored, recorded, archived and reported.
+The GLP is an internationally recognized quality system concerned with the organizational process and conditions under which non-clinical health and environmental safety studies are planned, performed, monitored, recorded, archived, and reported.

-We are now able to conduct preclinical studies with potential customers and any partners of the AO Foundation network in the only Swiss GLP and AAALAC accredited institute.
-This is of special importance, for future approval of medical devices by the FDA, since at the moment FDA has a new guideline in review (General considerations for animal studies for medical devices) for preclinical studies, which will make GLP and AAALAC virtually mandatory for any submission to FDA.
+We are now able to conduct preclinical studies with potential customers and any partners of the AO network in the only Swiss GLP and AAALAC accredited institute.
+This is of special importance, for future approval of medical devices by the FDA, since at the moment the FDA has a new guideline in review (general considerations for animal studies for medical devices) for preclinical studies, which will make GLP and AAALAC virtually mandatory for any submission to the FDA.

-The Preclinical Facility has been granted AAALAC accreditation.
-AAALAC International stands for the Association for Assessment and Accreditation of Laboratory Animal Care and is a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
-We are extremely proud of this accreditation as it clearly defines ARI as having the highest possible animal care ethos.
+ARI's Preclinical Facility has been granted accreditation from AAALAC international, a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
+We are extremely proud of this accreditation as it clearly defines ARI as having the highest possible animal care ethics.